 React is an open-source front-end JS library.
 Also known as ReactJS or React.JS, it's used to build user interfaces for the web.
 React was created by Facebook for internal use.
 Later, it was released to the world in 2013.
 Meanwhile, React Native is an open-source, cross-platform framework built on top of ReactJS.
 The framework's release was in 2015.
 Its development is mainly in the hands of Facebook and its dev community.

 Given that people often think of React as a framework, it is sometimes mixed up with React Native.
-However related these tools may be, they have a crucial difference.
+However related React Native vs. React may be, they have a crucial difference.
 They serve entirely different development purposes.
-React is used to create web interfaces.
-Meanwhile, React Native is used for developing native mobile apps.
+While React is used to create web interfaces, React Native is used for developing native mobile apps.

 Flutter is another cross-platform framework, this time developed by Google.
 According to StackOverflow, Flutter, and React Native are pretty close in popularity.
 As a result, they're the two top contenders in the cross-platform framework category.
-There is no straightforward answer if you are wondering which one is better.
-It all comes down to the specific project you are working on.
-Let’s take a look at what sets the two frameworks apart.
+There is no straightforward answer if you are wondering which one is better, it all comes down to the specific project you are working on.
+Let’s take a look at what sets the Flutter vs React Native apart.

+4. Community.
 Finally, as RN is more established, it has better community support than Flutter.
 The choice usually depends on which language your team is more comfortable with.
 Further, GUI with native or custom components preferences also becomes relevant.
-If you want to learn more about the differences between React Native and Flutter, you can check out this article.

 We can’t predict the future, but it is unlikely that React Native will replace Swift.
 React Native has many advantages and is easier to use and learn than Swift.
 Yet, as a specialized iOS programming language, Swift has more than a fighting chance.
 Although Android holds almost two-thirds of the market share, more apps are available for iOS devices.
 This makes sense, as iOS users usually have higher incomes.
 This conclusion translates into more money to spend on apps.
 Moreover, as native development, Swift offers better performance than React Native.
 So, it's the clear choice for those wanting to develop an app only for iOS.